Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Main characterization

-We also consider an axiom pertaining to mixture independence. \citet{gilboa1989maxmin} introduced a weak version of the independence axiom, which they called ``certainty independence."
+We consider the second intra-problem axiom, which concerns mixture independence.
+In decision theory, the independence condition in the vNM theorem and its variants have been studied as one of the individual rationality assumptions.
+Here, we focus on a weak version of the independence axiom under uncertainty, known as ``certainty independence'' (\citet{gilboa1989maxmin}), as a condition for social preferences.
 This axiom requires that the ranking of any two acts should be invariant when a common constant act is mixed with each original act in the same proportion.
 Since mixing constant acts decreases the degree of uncertainty of the two original alternatives in the same proportion, this affects both acts in a similar way.
-That is, by focusing on the mixture of constant acts, we can avoid imposing the independence property when, for example, the mixture operation increases the degree of uncertainty of one act but decreases that of the other.